-World War II 1941-1945
+World War II 1941-194516

-1933-45 Franklin D. Roosevelt POTUS.
+1933-45 Franklin D. Roosevelt Pres.

 1942 First blackout for the war.
-During the war, the American Locomotive Company turned to manufacturing steam locomotives for the USSR, the same but improved design they made for Russia during the First World War.
-The Company reoriented an entire shop, the "Tank Shop to begin production of M-4 Gen. Sherman and M-36 Sluggers.
+The American Locomotive Co. begins production of M-4 Gen. Sherman and M-36 Sluggers.

-Feliks was issued an identification card on May 3 1943 by the Captain of the Port of New York which identified him as employed by the American Locomotive Co. in Schenectady as a "Reamer", age 56, weight 200, height 5' 10".
+Feliks was issued an identification card on May 3rd 1943 by the Captain of the Port of New York identifying him as employed by the American Locomotive Co. in Schenectady as a "Reamer", age 56, weight 200, height 5' 10".
 He worked in the "Tank Shop".
-Martin Byster was born November12, 1941 and received a \$25 War Bond from his grandparents.
-The remaining half of the loan and interest outstanding on the mortgage was paid off from the earnings of the family Feliks, Katie, Pauline, Joe, and Vickie.
-Feliks and Katie finally owned their own home.
+The remaining half of the unpaid loan and interest outstanding on the mortgage for their home on 18 River Street was paid off with the earnings of the entire family Feliks, Katie, Pauline, Joe, and Vickie over the period of the war.
+Martin Byster, first of a second generation in the family, born November 12, 1941 received a \$25 War Bond from his grandparents.